 Groundhogs are some of the most famous hibernators since they have traditionally been relied on to predict the weather.
 The hibernation period can last between a couple months to nearly five months.
 During this time, their heart rates go from 80 to 100 beats per minute to only five or 10!

-Okay, so hummingbirds don't exactly hibernate in the traditional sense, but they do go into a state of torpor.
+OK, so hummingbirds don't hibernate in the traditional sense, but they do go into a state of torpor.
 This is similar to hibernation and is definitely worth understanding.
 If it gets cold, hummingbirds go into torpor where they slow their metabolism down to conserve energy.
 Often times, they will hang upside-down during this time, and you might think they're dead.
 This doesn't usually last long, though.
 Once the temperature warms up, the hummingbird will fly away.

 Similar to hummingbirds, bats will go into the type of hibernation called torpor when temperatures get cold and they need to conserve energy.
 This usually lasts from a couple of hours to a couple of weeks for bats.
-During this time, the heartbeat can go from 300-400 beats per minute to only 10!
+During this time, the heartbeat can go from 300-400 beats per minute down to only 10!
 Another cool thing about bat hibernation is that they can use the heat stored within their bodies to help heat themselves back up again.

 Like the bat and the hummingbird, skunks also enter a state of torpor.
-This might come as a surprise to many because they're often referred to as being hibernating animals, but it depends on their needs.
+This might come as a surprise to many because they're not often referred to as being hibernating animals, but it depends on their needs.
 During winter, they'll go out and look for food, but then they can lower their metabolism and conserve energy as needed.

 You've probably witnessed this one yourself.
 During the fall, when it first starts getting cold, it's common to see ladybugs gather by the hundreds or thousands, right?
 This is because they're about to enter their hibernation for the winter.
 They'll seek coverage and try to stay warm — even going into states of torpor as needed — until spring.